Drive sales on autopilot with ecommerce-focused features

 4. Authentication problems

-If your emails aren’t authenticated, they are also susceptible to hacking and phishing attempts.
-This automatically hampers your domain reputation and deliverability.
+If your emails lack authentication, they are also susceptible to hacking and phishing, which will negatively impact your sender reputation.

 If you’re using Omnisend, here’s how you can quickly ensure that your emails are authenticated with all the right protocols.